bjvvrn/rock-paper-scissors/README.md

 This project consists of creating a Rock Paper Scissors game that runs in the console.
-While building this project, I practiced using conditional statements such as if...else and switch, and strengthened my understanding of declaring and calling functions.
+While building this project, I practiced using conditional statements such as `if...else` and `switch`, and strengthened my understanding of declaring and calling functions.
 I also applied good function design principles by ensuring each function performs a single, clear task.

 The game allows the user to input their choice and then compares it with a randomly generated computer choice to determine the winner.